-This Policy applies to all directors, officers and employees of the Company and its subsidiaries.
+This Policy applies to all directors, officers, and employees of the Company, as well as their respective family members and others in their households (collectively referred to as "Insiders"), and any other individuals the Chief Legal Officer ("CLO") may designate as Insiders because they have access to material nonpublic information concerning the Company.
 The Company may also determine that other persons should be subject to this Policy, such as contractors or consultants who have access to material nonpublic information.
-This Policy also applies to family members, other members of a person's household and entities controlled by a person covered by this Policy, as described below.
+This Policy also applies to family members (as defined below), other members of a person's household and entities controlled by a person covered by this Policy, as described below.